Eagle Creek (Saskatchewan): Course

 Eagle Creek's headwaters are at the kikiskitotawânawak iskwêwak Lakes (formerly Killsquaw Lakes) near Unity.
 A short stream – about 3 km long — flows from those lakes south-east into the small, narrow Eaglehill Lake.
-It's at the eastern end of Eaglehill Lake in the RM of Tramping Lake No. 380 that Eagle Creek begins.
+It is at the eastern end of Eaglehill Lake in the RM of Tramping Lake No. 380 that Eagle Creek begins.
 The river's course from beginning to end has a "U" shape to it.
 From Eaglehill Lake, the river flows into the valley formed from glacial meltwaters and meanders southward where it is met by a short creek from Scott Reservoir and then widens to form Tramping Lake.
 Tramping Lake, at 1467.5 ha, is a long, shallow, and narrow lake that snakes along the valley floor.
 From the southern end of Tramping Lake, Eagle Creek carries on southward and flows into the 1383 ha, man-made Opuntia Lake.
 From the Opuntia Lake, the river heads south-east towards the Stranraer Terrace and the communities of Stranraer, Herschel, and Rosetown.
 At Stranraer, Twin Towers Ski Resort had ski runs that went down into Eagle Creek Valley.
 After being open for over 30 years, the ski resort closed in 2009.
 At Herschel, there's the Ancient Echoes Interpretive Centre and a buffalo jump at Coal Mine Creek coulee.
 After Rosetown, Eagle Creek heads east and flows out of the valley and into the flatter prairie.
 From there, the river re-enters a valley and begins its northward journey towards the North Saskatchewan River.

 Along the river's course, in the RM of Harris No. 316, is Eagle Creek Cement Bridge.
 It was built in 1925 and is on the Canadian Register of Historic Places.
 The bridge is a reinforced concrete, double-span bowstring bridge, one of nearly 90 such bridges constructed on the 1920s and 1930s in southern Saskatchewan.